Aitaoto ‘Ace’ Salu –

 A three sports athlete in high school, football, basketball, and boxing, he played football for Portland State University in the late 1980s under the late football great and coach Pokey Allen.
 He was a member of the 1988 PSU Football Team, a national runner-up recently inducted into the Portland State Football Hall of Fame in 2018.

 Ace holds a Master’s Degree in Public Administration and a Bachelor of Science in Administration of Justice.
-He is currently a case manager for Columbia River Mental Health Services Substance Use and Disorder Unit and a life-licensed agent for Primerica Financial Service.
+He is currently a community service supervisor for the CRT Mobile Team for Columbia River Mental Health Services Substance Use and Disorder Unit and a life-licensed agent for Primerica Financial Service.
 Ace’s career spanned over thirty years in the social service field, helping and serving his community.
 He married Paula and had three children, Nate, TJ, and Malakai.

 You have something special!
 You have greatness in you!